 Using Instagram Insights you can check out which of your posts have had the most interactions.
 You can also sort posts by most comments, likes and saves too if you'd like to dig into more specific engagement metrics.

-Buffer's analytics will also help you to uncover your highest-engagement posts in just a few clicks:
+Buffer's analytics will also help you uncover your best posts (those with the highest engagement) in just a few clicks:

 Once you have a list of your most engaging Instagram posts you can start to identify what commonalities they might have.
 For example: